 - Trust: A trust is a legal document in which a trustee holds legal title to a specific property.
 The property is to be administered for the benefit of the beneficiaries named in the trust.
 A Trust can either be revocable or irrevocable.
 You choose who the trustee will be.
 A trust differs from a will in a few keys ways.
 First, the trust begins to function once it’s executed.
 Also, if funded correctly, a trust does not require a lengthy and costly Probate Administration.

 There are also advanced directives like Durable Power of Attorney, Living Wills and Health Care Surrogate Designation that an estate planning attorney can help you put in place.
-These legal documents are tools by which you can designate another person to make medical and financial decisions on your behalf in case you are unable to make decisions for yourself in the future.
-An estate planning attorney can help you to select the right way to plan.
+These legal documents are tools by which you can designate another person to make important decisions.
+Medical and financial decisions can be made on your behalf.
+This can be the case if you are unable to make decisions for yourself in the future.

-The executor is in charge of certain duties not handled by wills or trusts.
+The agent or attorney in fact is in charge of certain duties not handled by wills or trusts.

 These duties include:

-- Durable Power of Attorney: A durable power of attorney a unique power of attorney in that it remains effective if a person becomes incapacitated.
+- Durable Power of Attorney: A durable power of attorney is a unique power of attorney in that it remains effective if a person becomes incapacitated.
 This is accomplished by specific language within the document that provides for the survival of the power.
 These documents are used by the attorney-in-fact to handle decision making for the incapacitated person.
-Durable powers of attorney are a good tool to try and avoid a guardianship attorney case.
+Durable powers of attorney are a good tool to try and avoid a guardianship case.

 - Living Wills: In order to specify your wishes for care in the event of an end-stage condition, terminal condition or if you are ever in a permanent vegetative state, a living will must be established.
 This document allows you to state whether or not you wish to have life-prolonging medical procedures administered if you are somehow incapacitated.
 Living wills can help remove trauma and stress for loved ones who may be left to make those decisions without your guidance.